UtrechtUniversity/ilab-catalog/README.md

 git pull
 ```

-Upgrade I-lab Catalog instance:
+Upgrade Yoda Catalog instance:
 ```bash
 ansible-playbook playbook.yml
 ```

 #  CKAN catalog
-I-lab uses CKAN as basis for catalog functionality.
+Yoda Catalog uses CKAN as basis for catalog functionality.
-CKAN is generic software that can be tailored to become an entirely blabla application.
+CKAN is generic software that can be tailored.
-It uses several modules / extensions to be able to form CKAN standard product into an application that can handle YoDa specific data.
+It uses several modules / extensions to be able to form CKAN standard product into an application that can handle Yoda specific data.

 ## Harvest sources
-A harvest source is a configuration, added within CKAN, to instruct where to harvest for data and how to deal with the harvested data from the source (in this case YODA).
+A harvest source is a configuration, added within CKAN, to instruct where to harvest for data and how to deal with the harvested data from the source (in this case Yoda).
 This by passing information to the ckan module CKANEXT-OAIPMH (see further)

 Harvest sources, which is functionality added to CKAN by 3rd party module ‘ckan-harvester’, is mainly a configuration holding: